 These terms of service (“Agreement”) are made between GCEN (as defined below) and the person (whether a Consumer, Micro-Enterprise or Charity, each as defined below) who has registered an Account (as defined below) with us (“you” or “your”).
 Your use of the Services (as defined below) is subject to this Agreement.
 Please read this Agreement carefully before you start using the Services.
-Pursuant to the Payment Services Regulations (as defined below), GCEN is required to provide you with certain information prior to providing you with the Money Remittance Services.
+Pursuant to the Payment Services Regulations (as defined below), GCEN is required to provide you with certain information prior to providing you with Money Remittance Services.
 This information is contained within this Agreement.
-By using the Services, you confirm that you have read, accepted and agreed to comply with this Agreement.
+By using the Services, you agree to comply with this Agreement.
 If you do not agree with any part of this Agreement, you must not use the Services.

 1. ABOUT GCEN